 In August 2023, the HHS and FDA recommended that cannabis be reclassified to Schedule III.
 The agencies’ scientific review found that cannabis has currently accepted medical use and a lower potential for abuse than Schedule I and II drugs.
 The Department of Justice proposed rescheduling in 2024 and opened a public comment period shortly after.
 More than 90% of the over 42,000 comments submitted called for re-scheduling or descheduling.
 During the public comment window, MPP mobilized thousands of supporters, including physicians and health and medical organizations.

-Federal Cannabis Legislation in the 2025-2026 Session
+Federal Cannabis Legislation in Congress during the 2025-2026 Session

-Representatives have introduced a handful of federal cannabis bills in 2025.
+Representatives introduced a handful of federal cannabis bills in 2025.
 However, none have received a hearing so far.

 The STATES 2.0 (Strengthening the Tenth Amendment Through Entrusting States) Act has been reintroduced by Representatives David Joyce (R-OH), Max Miller (R-OH), and Dina Titus (D-NV).
 This bipartisan legislation would remove criminal penalties for state-legal cannabis activities.
-It would also protect state adult-use cannabis programs and regulate interstate commerce, while requiring the FDA to create regulations surrounding cannabis product manufacturing.
+It would also protect state-level adult-use cannabis programs and regulate interstate commerce, while requiring the FDA to create regulations surrounding cannabis product manufacturing.

 Meanwhile, the MORE Act has been reintroduced by Representative Jerry Nadler (D-NY) and dozens of Democratic cosponsors.
-If passed, the bill would impose a federal tax starting at 5% on cannabis and cannabis products and decriminalize it nationwide by removing it from the Controlled Substances list.
+If passed, the bill would impose a federal tax starting at 5% on cannabis and cannabis products, and decriminalize it nationwide by removing it from the Controlled Substances list.
 The bill also includes social justice language, including providing for expungement and allowing courts to consider re-sentencing.
 Under prior Democratic leadership, the U.S. House twice voted to pass the MORE Act in 2020 and 2022, which would have ended federal cannabis prohibition.
 But the Senate has never even held a committee vote on any bill to legalize cannabis federally.

 MPP has repeatedly been vocal that veterans should have access to medical cannabis, particularly given its potential to treat symptoms of PTSD and pain, which impact large numbers of veterans due to their service.
-This provision has been included in drafts of prior year’s spending bills, but they were ultimately left out when the final bills came to a vote.
+It is long overdue for Congress to honor those who have served our country and allow veterans access to medical cannabis.

 Cannabis Policy and the Appropriations Process